Marlins vs. Reds Player Props Betting Odds

-Sportsbooks have listed player props for Luis Arraez, Spencer Steer and others when the Miami Marlins visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Player prop bet odds for Spencer Steer, Luis Arraez and others are available when the Cincinnati Reds host the Miami Marlins at Great American Ball Park on Wednesday (at 12:35 PM ET).

 Bet on this matchup or its props with BetMGM!